 - Tie together transition and integration experiences of first-year students

 - Provide opportunities for first-year students to explore issues and ideas relevant to our community and our world

 How is the Reading In Common Program used?

 All first-year students and Gustie Greeters read the book over the summer.
 These students will meet with faculty members during orientation to discuss the book.
 The book is often used as a reference or resource in students' First Term Seminars (FTS).
 A website is maintained with discussion boards and other resources relating to the book and its subject matter.
-Finally, the author visits Gustavus in the Fall to speak about the book and the issues raised in the book.
+Finally, the author and/or representative visits Gustavus in the Fall to speak about the book and the issues raised in the book.

 History of the program

 The Reading In Common Program began in the 2000–2001 Academic Year.
 Books in the Reading In Common Program have included:

 - 2015: The Immortal Life of Henrietta Lacks by Rebecca Skloot